-Romanian State to hang on tooth and nail to Bánffy forests: it relitigates what it had given back 12 years ago in a genuine show trial for renationalisation.
+Romanian State to hang on tooth and nail to Bánffy forests: it relitigates what it had given back 12 years ago.
+The renationalisation is based on a genuine communist show trial from 1952.

 The People’s Republic of Romania sentenced Dániel Bánffy, then 59, to eight years of forced labour and confiscation of all property in 1952.
 At that time, he had been living in Hungary for more than ten years: first in his villa in Rózsadomb, the elite district of Budapest, as an aristocrat and a minister, then evacuated by the Hungarian state to a meat warehouse in Jászapáti, a small town in the Hungarian Alföld.
 This is where he lived at the time of the second trial and sentence, whether being aware of it or not.